 Azure Data Studio

-Azure Data Studio is Microsoft's modern, cross-platform alternative to SQL Server Management Studio, designed for both developers and data professionals.
+Azure Data Studio was Microsoft's modern, cross-platform alternative to SQL Server Management Studio, designed for data professionals who use on-premises and cloud data platforms on Windows, macOS, and Linux.
 It is compatible with Windows, macOS, and Linux, providing an extendable environment complete with notebooks, dashboards, and marketplace extensions.
+On February 28, 2026, Azure Data Studio was officially retired and stopped receiving updates, support, or security fixes.
+Microsoft recommends its users switch to VS Code.

 Best for